 Junction 35 Burger

 House pimento joins forces with bourbon bacon jam and chopped onions to take a Southern Natural Farms patty to next-level territory!

-Whether you’re a genuine connoisseur of craft spirits or just finding yourself in Pigeon Forge with a growling stomach, Junction 35 is a homerun establishment with friendly staff and great all-around product.
+Whether you’re a genuine connoisseur of craft spirits or just finding yourself in Pigeon Forge with a growling stomach, Junction 35 Spirits is a homerun establishment with friendly staff and great all-around products.
 Definitely give it a try!